Learn to buy and sell antiques and collectibles

 This might seem like free money, but it is really a result of knowing what the stuff is and where to sell it.
 Arbitrage requires knowledge.

-Another form of eBay arbitrage has to do with location again.
+Another form of auction arbitrage has to do with location again.
 I also buy large steel pedal cars and wagons.
 I look for desirable ones in areas where I can pick them up.

 Last year I bought one out of Southern California for $85.00.
 I had a friend pick it up from the seller, and another friend bring it back to Arizona.
 I cleaned it up and got $750 for it.
 A profit of $665!